tikiturtle/crud_app_tutorial/README.md

 the tutorial is 2hrs 39 mins long.
 I will log here at what time i have stopped.

 28 APR 2022 // 12:45PM : Start time: 00:00 => end time 3:49pm @video time 1:06:51
+I would like to start again, creating my own styling using bootstrap.